 First Day Eligible to Use: You may take accrued time off for discretionary use as of your 181st day of active employment, also considered your “leave eligibility date”.2 This excludes any period of Leave Without Pay (LWOP).
 If you have met the leave eligibility date at another state agency or during previous employment at MD Anderson, you are eligible to take leave here immediately according to normal approval guidelines.2

 You earn PTO accruals beginning on the first day of employment and ending on the last day of work.
 You earn a full month of PTO for actively working a partial or full month.
 You are credited with PTO accruals on the first day of each month you are actively employed3 unless you are on Leave Without Pay for the entire month.
-You do not earn PTO while in an unpaid status.
-If you are on paid leave on the first day of the month, you may not use the PTO leave accrued for that month until after returning from leave.
+If you are on leave on the first day of the month, you may not use the PTO leave accrued for that month until after returning from leave.
 If you do not return from leave, these hours are not earned and are not included when calculating the final payout of accrued PTO hours.

 You accrue PTO based on your length of state service and your full-time equivalency status (FTE).4 PTO is credited for each month of service in a paid status during the fiscal year (September 1 – August 31).